Director Marjane Satrapi

-He hides his mental health issues from his co workers, and only his therapist (Weaver) knows the truth of his past, she urges him to take his medications – however on them he is unable to confer with his pets (both voiced by Reynolds).
+He hides his mental health issues from his co workers, and only his therapist (Weaver) knows the truth of his past, she urges him to take his medications – however on them he is unable to converse with his pets (both voiced by Reynolds).

 When his planned date doesn’t go to plan, he must try to keep his secrets from getting out to those around him.